-\\ The three (3) credit hours of English Composition I meet the accreditation requirement for the general core to include at least one course from the humanities/fine arts.
+^{} The three (3) credit hours of Art or Music Appreciation meet the accreditation requirement for the general core to include at least one course from the humanities/fine arts.

-\\\ The six (6) credit hours of Anatomy and Physiology I and II (lecture and lab) meet the accreditation requirement to include at least one course from the natural sciences/mathematics.
+^{} The six (8) credit hours of Anatomy and Physiology I and II (lecture and lab) meet the accreditation requirement to include at least one course from the natural sciences/mathematics.